Amid pandemic, Americans overseas worry about making sure their vote counts

 About half of all states require that election officials receive absentee ballots by the end of Election Day, which this year is Nov.
 3. The other half will accept ballots from abroad postmarked by Election Day and received within a set period after polls closed, according to Wiedmann.
 Some states with voter identification laws require a form of identification be sent along with absentee ballots.
 For U.S. citizens who were born abroad and have never lived in the United States, not all states permit them to register without first traveling to the United States to establish residence.

 Some language in the overseas forms can be confusing for voters.
 Instructions, for example, do not specify that voters can use any kind of paper while printing their ballot and any kind of envelope to send it in.
 “Every overseas voter can print on the paper they have,” Dzieduszycka-Suinat said.
-One form asks when the voter intends to return to the U.S., which is more of a legal formality.
+One form asks when the voter intends to return to the United States, which is more of a legal formality.

 Once signed and sealed, ballots can also be returned via FedEx, DHL or any such currier service.
 “For overseas voters nowhere does it prescribe that ballots must be returned by U.S. Postal Service only,” Dzieduszycka-Suinat said.